Connect to dbt Cloud

 Databricks recommends using dbt-databricks, which supports Unity Catalog, instead of dbt-spark.
 By default, new projects use dbt-databricks.
 To migrate an existing project to dbt-databricks, see Migrating from dbt-spark to dbt-databricks in the dbt documentation.

-10. If your workspace is Unity Catalog-enabled, under Optional Settings, enter the name of the catalog for dbt Cloud to use.
+5. If your workspace is Unity Catalog-enabled, under Optional Settings, enter the name of the catalog for dbt to use.

-12. For Schema, enter the name of the schema where you want dbt Cloud to create the tables and views (for example, default).
+7. For Schema, enter the name of the schema where you want dbt to create the tables and views.

 For more information, see Connecting to Databricks ODBC on the dbt website.